DhavalDalal/spring-flyway/README.md

 12. Verify from the application API by running the script:
     [01_get_all_users.sh](src%2Fmain%2Fresources%2Fshell_scripts%2F01_get_all_users.sh)

+**NOTE:**  Generally we use rollback when we immediately notice any issue during deployment/migration of the new version.
+However, if you have spotted a bug after running for a few days in production, a better strategy is Rollforward, as the application will have user-owned data at that point in time.
+So, in such cases, write a another pair of do-undo scripts that nullify the effect of the bug along with a new version of the ```.jar```.

 ## Implement the database part of the Story

 ```